cortex-js/cortexjs.io/docs/mathfield/04-matrix.md

 be changed to square brackets, curly braces, vertical bars, or none.

-**To change the border of a matrix** right click (or <kbd>CTRL</kbd>+click) on the matrix, then select the desired border from the **Matrix Border** menu item.
+**To change the border of a matrix** right click (or <kbd>CTRL</kbd>+click) on the matrix, then select the desired border from the **Matrix Border** menu.

 In LaTeX, matrices are represented using the `\\begin\{\}...\\end\{\}` syntax.
 The argument to the `begin` command determines the type of matrix and is called